ilatovsky/toga/docs/archive/OPTIMIZATION_VICTORY.md

 ## 🏆 **Final Result:**

-**Toga transformed from a functional but network-heavy controller into a high-performance, mathematically optimized grid interface that rivals wired connections in responsiveness!**
+**Oscgard transformed from a functional but network-heavy controller into a high-performance, mathematically optimized grid interface that rivals wired connections in responsiveness!**

 ### **Performance Class:**
 - **Before:** Hobbyist-grade (functional but limited)